gabtec/thecloudresumechallenge/README.md

 We also have to create and validate a **ssl certificate**, and we will setup a CloudFront **content delivery network** (cdn).

-This last one (cdn) takes some time to deploy and became available, so that was also one of the reasons I created this separate step.
+This last one (cdn) may take some time to deploy and became available, so be patient...
-If we like to continue improve/develop our front/backend, we do not need to touch this part setup (so it will be more time efficient)

 ##### ----> Before terraform apply...